Produce.jpg

 Anyone!
 You don’t have to be an owner to enjoy the benefits of local produce and our wide array of offerings.
 Everyone is welcome!
 While our owners are the backbone of our local grocery, anyone can shop here, and we hope you’ll make us your Daily store.

 We are a community-based business, and you’re the reason we’re here.
 We’re not your average grocery store!
-You can make a difference by investing in the future of your Co-op or you can make us your store of choice.
+You can make a difference by investing in the future of your Co-op, or you can make us your store of choice.
 Check us out!

 WHY SHOULD I SHOP AT CO-OPS?

 Shopping at a co-op is an act of community engagement!
 Because co-ops are democratically controlled, shopping at co-ops means supporting the ideals of the community.
-Ideals that are defined and upheld through the global ends policies which dictate the way each co-op is run.
+Ideals that are defined and upheld through the global ends policies that dictate the way each co-op is run.

 WHERE CAN I SHOP AT A CO-OP?